 Grant recipients must ensure the security and integrity of all funded projects.
 This includes:

 - conducting due diligence to identify potential security risks to the project, including risks to physical security, personnel, cybersecurity, data, intellectual property, and partnerships; and

 - identifying and implementing measures to mitigate any identified risks, reflecting best practices in risk management and operations.

-For Stage 2 applications for research projects associated with the selected research hubs, applicants may be asked to identify potential security risks to the project, as well as measures to mitigate identified risks, at the institution or project level, as applicable.
+For Stage 2 applications for research and infrastructure projects associated with the selected research hubs, applicants may be asked to identify potential security risks to the project, as well as measures to mitigate identified risks, at the institution or project level, as applicable.
 The Government of Canada also reserves the right to implement additional security-related requirements, as appropriate, over the life of the funding.

 Stage 1: Research hubs selection

 Hub lead institutions are expected to put forward a comprehensive program of research that includes an overview of anticipated applied research, training, and infrastructure projects that align with the Strategy’s priorities and the funding opportunity’s strategic objectives.